Fastway (band): Career

 Meanwhile, Clarke decided to restart Fastway again from scratch in 1988 using vocalist Lea Hart and session men, quickly releasing On Target in the same year, but it sold poorly.

 In 1990, this duo of Clarke and Hart released Bad Bad Girls, employing various session musicians including members of Girlschool.
 It was widely ignored and sold poorly.
-After calling it a day in 1991, they released a perfunctory live album Say What You Will LIVE (an older recording, curiously with King on vocals).
+After calling it a day in 1991, they released a perfunctory live album Say What You Will LIVE (an older recording with King on vocals).
 In 1998, Clarke and Hart reunited and released a reworked version of On Target, but there was no commercial success.

 On 25 May 2007, Toby Jepson, former lead singer with Little Angels, announced he had accepted an approach from Fastway to perform lead vocal duties during the year's festival appearances.
 An updated line-up played the Sweden Rock Festival, Japanese Hard Rock Hell, and the Download Festival at Castle Donington.
-Besides guitarist Clarke and Jepson, the new band featured drummer Steve Strange (not to be confused with Visage singer Steve Strange) and John McManus (Mama's Boys).
+Besides guitarist Clarke and Jepson, the new band featured drummer Steve Strange (not to be confused with Visage singer Steve Strange) and bass player John McManus (Mama's Boys).

-In an interview with Komodo Rock at the Hard Rock Hell Festival in November 2007, Eddie Clark confirmed that he and Toby Jepson would be working on new material.
+In an interview with Komodo Rock at the Hard Rock Hell Festival in November 2007, Clark confirmed that he and Jepson would be working on new material.
 He said "Toby and I are going to sit down and maybe do a few tunes over the winter.
-See if we can write some tunes."
-In 2008, Toby Jepson announced he would go on to front Scottish hard rockers Gun full-time.
+See if we can write some tunes".
+In 2008, Jepson announced he was to go on and front the Scottish hard rockers Gun full-time.

-In late 2010, "Fast" Eddie Clarke returned to the recording studio to record a new album with Toby Jepson, titled Eat Dog Eat.
-The album was released on 14 November 2011, by SPV/Steamhammer, and it is the first album of entirely new material from Fastway in over twenty years.
+In late 2010, Clarke returned to the recording studio to record a new, and what turned out to be the final Fastway album with Jepson, titled Eat Dog Eat.
+The album was released on 14 November 2011 by SPV/Steamhammer, the first album of entirely new material from Fastway in over 20 years.

-Clarke died on 10 January 2018, after a battle with pneumonia at the age of 67.
-No official statement about the disbandment or the future of Fastway has been made following his death.
-Two years and seven months later Way died on 14 August 2020.
+Clarke died on 10 January 2018 after a battle with pneumonia at the age of 67.
+No official statement about the disbandment or the future of Fastway was made following his death, but the band was mostly inactive by then.
+Two years and seven months later, Way died on 14 August 2020.